yrgoldteeth/crisco/README.md

 own URL shortening service, and thus crisco was born.
 It runs easily on for free on [Heroku](http://heroku.com).

+You will need to set the CRISCO_SECRET environment variable.

 Crisco uses the indispensable [devise](https://github.com/plataformatec/devise) authentication library, and it should be multi-user ready, though I have only used it